-The second result concerns the EVE method, which allows us to close the hierarchy around sextic interactions in the symmetric phase, working at the leading order of the derivative expansion.
-This method, initially introduced for tensorial field theories \cite{Lahochebeyond}, is closely related to our topic, especially regarding the theory’s specific non-locality.
-Our conclusions are similar to those in our previous work \cite{lahoche2024largetimeeffectivekinetics}, where we show finite-scale singularities due to disorder, interpreted as a signal that something is missing from the perturbative theory.
-The main steps of this approximation's construction are detailed in the companion paper \cite{lahoche2024frequency}.
+\item The first result concerns the Effective Vertex Expansion (EVE) method, which allows us to close the hierarchy around sextic interactions in the symmetric phase at the leading order of the derivative expansion.
+This method, initially introduced for tensorial field theories \cite{Lahochebeyond}, is particularly well-suited to our model due to its specific non-locality.
+Our conclusions align with our previous findings \cite{lahoche2024largetimeeffectivekinetics}, confirming the existence of finite-scale singularities driven by disorder, which we interpret as a signal that the perturbative theory is incomplete.
+The primary steps in constructing this approximation are detailed in the companion paper \cite{lahoche2024frequency}.

-The third and primary contribution of this paper is a formalism aimed at going beyond the vertex expansion.
-This approach resembles a formal expansion around the vacuum of the local potential approximation, where the local potential flow is “dressed” by the flow of non-local interactions.
-We derive the flow equation for the various couplings, focusing on the next-to-leading order beyond the just-renormalizable sector and examining asymptotic fixed-point solutions.
-Our numerical investigations indicate that divergences in the symmetric phase cancel out, and where these divergences occur, the flow of non-local couplings becomes relevant—contrary to what is typically expected from perturbation theory.
-These results provide strong evidence of a phase transition between a regime where replicas are uncorrelated and one where their correlations are non-zero.
+\item The second and primary contribution of this paper is a formalism designed to go beyond standard vertex expansions.
+This approach resembles a formal expansion around the vacuum of the Local Potential Approximation (LPA), where the local potential flow is "dressed" by the flow of non-local interactions.
+We derived the flow equations for various couplings, focusing on the next-to-leading order beyond the marginally renormalizable sector and examining asymptotic fixed-point solutions.
+Our numerical investigations indicate that divergences in the symmetric phase may cancel out; furthermore, in regimes where these divergences persist, the flow of non-local couplings becomes relevant—contrary to standard perturbative expectations.
+These results provide robust evidence for a phase transition between a regime where replicas are uncorrelated and one where their correlations are non-zero.

+\item The third and last pertains to a non-trivial Ward identity arising from the gauge fixing required to construct the RG flow, which breaks the model's underlying $O(N)$ invariance.
+Owing to these Ward identities, the flow of the field strength renormalization $Z(k)$ in the symmetric phase is entirely determined by the $\mathcal{O}(N^0)$ RG flow of the quartic coupling. \end{itemize}

-The main open challenge is reconstructing the complete theory space from the RG perspective to achieve our overarching goal: understanding the glassy transition via RG.
-Many intermediate results are essential on this path, particularly regarding the physical properties of the transition.
-Our upcoming work will focus on the 2PI formalism, which is particularly suited when the $2$-point function serves as the order parameter.
+The ultimate challenge remains the reconstruction of the complete theory space from an RG perspective to decipher the glassy transition.
+Several intermediate objectives are essential for this endeavor, particularly concerning the physical properties of the transition.
+Our upcoming work will focus on the 2PI formalism, which is particularly appropriate when the $2$-point function serves as the order parameter.